-The criteria for highway-rail grade crossing traffic control devices are contained in Part 8 and in other Sections of this Manual.
+The provisions for highway-rail grade crossing traffic control devices are contained in Part 8 and in other Sections of this Manual.

 Traffic control for highway-rail grade crossings includes all signs, signals, markings, illumination, and other warning devices and their supports along roadways either approaching or at highway-rail grade crossings.
-The function of this traffic control is to permit reasonably safe and efficient operation of both rail and road traffic at highway-rail grade crossings.
+The purpose of this traffic control is to promote a safer and more efficient operation of both rail and highway traffic at highway-rail grade crossings.

-Section 5F.02 Highway-Rail Grade Crossing (Crossbuck) Sign (R15-1, R15-2) Standard:
+Section 5F.02 Grade Crossing (Crossbuck) Sign and Number of Tracks Plaque (R15-1, R15-2P) Support: